 The REAP reports and ‘From Grass Roots to Blue Skies’ are available for everyone to view – click below to open them.

-The event reports are available to all members and to others on the discretion of the secretariat; to request a report or to find our more information please do contact us.
+The event reports are available to all members for free, and non-members can purchase a report for £20+VAT; to request a report or to find out more information please do contact us.

 Human health, animal health, ecosystems and food production are inextricably linked by best practice in farming.